Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Learning to predict photometric values

 \subsection{Prediction tasks}

 We present three novel learning tasks that are enabled by our dataset.
 Given a single image as input, each task aims to predict the following values. \begin{enumerate}[nosep,wide] \item \textbf{Per-pixel luminance}: we wish to recover the luminance (in \unit{\candela\per\meter\squared}) at each pixel in the input.
 For clarity, losses are attributed independently to two subtasks: extrapolating HDR values from LDR inputs (similar to \cite{liu2020single}, see \cref{sec:related_work}); and predicting the scalar exposure to appropriately scale the HDR values to luminance.
-Here, we wonder how different degradations (e.g. noise, quantization, tonemapping) on the input affect the prediction. \item \textbf{Per-pixel color temperature}: we wish to estimate the color temperature at each pixel in the input.
-We perturb the hue of the input so that the colorimetry of the scene is unknown and wish to see if the network is able to correctly identify the true temperature, as well as predicting the temperature beyond the saturated pixels. \item \textbf{Planar illuminance}: we wish to predict the (scalar) planar illuminance.
-This is computed using \cref{eq:illuminance} from a \ang{180} calibrated HDR image, but can it also be done from a narrower field of view (FOV)?
+Here, we wonder how different degradations (e.g. noise, quantization, tonemapping) on the input affect the prediction. \item \textbf{Per-pixel color}: we wish to estimate the color at each pixel in the input by predicting its CCT.
+We augment the white balance (WB) of the input using~\cite{Afifi2019} so that the colorimetry of the scene is unknown and wish to see if the network is able to correctly identify the true CCT, as well as predicting the CCT for saturated pixels. \item \textbf{Planar illuminance}: we wish to predict the (scalar) planar illuminance.
+This is computed using \cref{eq:illuminance} from a \ang{180} photometric HDR image, but can it also be done from a narrower field of view (FOV)?
 We also explore the impact of the information provided in the input: can a single LDR image, at arbitrary exposure, be sufficient?
 Is HDR necessary, or alternatively, is the ground truth exposure needed? \end{enumerate} The input to each of these tasks are adapted to measure if a deep learning architecture can understand the photometry of a scene from limited data.